gcapes/instructor-training-slides/08-motivation.md

 - Motivation is the best predictor of learning, and this episode covers typical ways learners are motivated, and how they can be demotivated.
+- Situation we're often dealing with:
   - Most scientists just want to do science, and view programming as a 'tax'.
   - Early programming experiences often demoralising.

 ::: notes